ArtoriaRen/ExchageSmartContract/README.md

 You will see the webpage displayed.

 ## Test via Browser
-1. Import the first and second accounts to Metamask.
-Since the first account has been used to deploy smart contracts, its Ether balance will be less than 100.
+Before testing the front-end, make sure to import the first and second accounts to Metamask.
+Since the first account
+has been used to deploy smart contracts, its Ether balance will be less than 100.
 All "FIXED" tokens, 1M, belong to the first accounts.
 And She is also the owner of the two smart contracts---FixedSupplyToken and Exchange.